-Providing 'Weekly Wellbeing Moments' is common practice by all teachers.
+Weekly moments are planned by all teachers.
 The aims of these 'moments' are to make everyone smile; to build positive relationships within the class; to build children's feelings of positivity about school; to raise the profile of wellbeing and to encourage the children to be active in their approach to their own emotional health and wellbeing.